Chen-Po/NP.ENS.KBDD/README.md

 ## Description
 NP.ENS.KBDD is a Python library designed to construct genetic networks.
-The NEKBDD algorithm can integrate knowledge-based (pathway analysis) and data-driven (statistical modeling) methods.
+The NP.ENS.KBDD algorithm can integrate knowledge-based (pathway analysis) and data-driven (statistical modeling) methods.
 It can summarize the network structure using available biological information, explore network properties, and generate a final ensemble network.
 It is a flexible approach that can assign various degree distributions for different scientific questions and construct networks without assuming specific data distribution.

 ## Install from PyPi
 ```